opnfv/nfvbench/docs/development/building/build.rst

 - update VM version in the 2 locations
 - commit VM changes with gerrit to trigger VM build and publication to google storage
+- IMPORTANT! wait for the VM image to be pushed to google storage before going to the next step (otherwise the container build will fail as it will not find the VM image)
 - apply a new semver tag to trigger the container image build/publication

 To increase the TRex version: